Wheatfields Infants' and Nursery School

 Mrs Bean oversees all medication in school and will be happy to help with any queries, please do not hesitate to ask for advice.

 Antibiotics can be administered in school.
-Wherever possible If a child returns to school before the end of a course of antibiotics, please administer the doses at the end of the school day.
-If this is not possible, please provide one individual, measured and labelled dose in a medicine syringe which can be obtained from a pharmacist.
+Wherever possible If a child returns to school before the end of a course of antibiotics, please administer the doses at the start and end of the school day.
+If this is not possible, please bring the medicine to the school office in its original packaging, along with a medicine syringe/spoon .
+You will be required to complete the Parental Agreement for School to Administer Medicine form.
+(See below).
+Copies may also be obtained from the school office.

 Diarrhoea and/or vomiting: Children should be kept away from school for 48 hours from last episode of diarrhoea or vomiting.